How Ghana’s 1966 World Cup boycott led to Africa’s inclusion | Goal.com

 In the wake of that press conference, Djan sent a memo to FIFA.
 The memo, published by the BBC in 2016, was bold.
 It read: “Registering strong objection to unfair World Cup treatment for Afro-Asian countries.

-“Afro-Asian countries struggling through painful, expensive qualifying series for ultimate one finalist representation is pathetic and unsound," he added.
+“Afro-Asian countries struggling through painful, expensive qualifying series for ultimately one finalist representation is pathetic and unsound," he added.
 “At worst, Africa should have one finalist."

 Djan renewed his protest in another message to FIFA in late February 1964.